 As the country has coped with the coronavirus outbreak by closing down businesses and recommending social distancing, the housing industry has turned to technology to survive—and has been, in many cases, unexpectedly gratified by the results, according to the results of our recent survey of housing leaders.

 “Builders have refused for a long time to invest in social media and video marketing.
 Now that everything has gone virtual, builders have shifted that budget from flyers and signs to social and digital marketing, and they have seen great success with online leads to appointments,” said one homebuilder who participated in the survey.

 That respondent was just one of many who noted the leaps forward—and promise still to come—in the area of sales and marketing.
-Also on their minds: home automation, back office technology, and building materials and techniques.
+Also on their minds: smart home automation, back office technology, and building materials and techniques.